-Teacher candidates must pass all appropriate state exams and apply for appropriate state certifications with the State Board for Educator Certification within six months of the completion of their residency / practicum / program.
-If a teacher candidate allows the six month period to go by without passing all state exams and applying for certification, additional coursework and/or state exams will be required for recommendation for certification.
-Additional coursework will be determined by the appropriate Program Director in consultation with the faculty.
+Teacher candidates must pass all appropriate state exams and apply for appropriate state certifications with the State Board for Educator Certification at the completion of their one-year Internship Certification.
+If a teacher candidate allows more than six months to go by without passing all state exams and applying for standard certification, additional coursework and/or state exams will be required for recommendation for certification.
+Additional coursework will be determined by the appropriate Program Coordinator or Director in consultation with the faculty.